grey-cat-1908/website/content/blog/1d-collisions/index.md

 v_w' = \lim\limits_{m_w \to \infty} \frac{2mv + v_w(m_w-m)}{m+m_w} = \lim\limits_{m_w \to \infty} \frac{2mv}{m+m_w} = 0
 $$

-This leads to the conclusion that the wall will not change its position, but the bodie will change its velocity value to the opposite.
+This leads to the conclusion that the wall will not change its position, but the body will change its velocity value to the opposite.

 ---